 Jr. Naturalist Camp is our camp exclusively for 12- and 13-year-olds who are deeply interested in learning about the natural world.
-This camp is facilitated by one of our Sr. Nature Interpreters who work at the Humber Arboretum year-round providing educational programming for school groups.
+This camp is facilitated by one of our Sr. Nature Interpreters who work at the Humber Arboretum year-round providing educational programming for school groups and the public.

-Please note that even during the weeks that Jr. Naturalist Camp is running, the camps merge for some activities and you may be asked to provide support at Nature Camp or Beaver Camp to cover breaks, staff absences, or special activities.
+Please note that even during the weeks that Jr. Naturalist Camp is running, the camps merge for some activities and you will be asked to provide support at Nature Camp or Beaver Camp as needed.

 Room to Grow

 For many counsellors, working at the Humber Arboretum is more than a one-summer commitment.
 Counsellors have gone on to senior positions at camp or to work at the Arboretum throughout the school year.

 Before an interview or even before submitting your application, take some time to: